Medicinal Plant Lexicon

 Witch hazel leaves

-• fluid extract in creams and ointments
+• Fluid extract in creams and ointments

-• dried extract in suppositories
+• Dried extract in suppositories

-• tincture in ointments and liquid preparations
+• Hamamelis virginiana homeopathic mother tincture in ointments and liquid preparations

 Witch hazel bark

-• dried extract in suppositories
+• Dried extract in suppositories

 Dosage